robertesler/Pd4P3/README.md

 # Pd++
 Pd++ is a standalone C++ library based on the signal objects of Pure Data.
 More information can be found here: https://bitbucket.org/resler/pd/src/master/

-# Versions (Win/MacOS)
+# Versions (Win/MacOS/Linux)
-This version of the library right now only works on Windows 10 and MacOS.
-The .dll in the /lib folder are built for Windows, the .dylibs are for MacOS.
-If you want to use this on Linux then for now you would have to build Pd++, portaudio and jPortAudio for your architecture.
-This will be updated soon to a Linux build option.
+This version of the library right now works on Windows 10, MacOS and Linux Ubuntu 20.x.
+The .dll in the /lib folder are built for Windows, the .dylibs are for MacOS, the .so for linux.
+The linux version does not have support for PortAudio right now.

+NOTE: Linux users, there is some "wild" code in the STK file read/write functions.
+I've added in the Stk.h a way to handle endianness based on STK's code style which is `#define __LITTLE_ENDIAN__ 1`.
+Since different versions of Linux on different architectures may be big or little endian this may break the SoundFiler class and throw an error.
+Until I can make a decent patch of this, you would have just have to build the Pd++ lib with the JNI bindings for your endianness.
+Contact the author if you need help with this.
+See the Pd++ distribution, there should be makefiles for this.

 # How Pd4P3 Works
 Pd4P3 stands for "Pd++ for Processing 3".
 The backbone of the library is written in C++ and accessed via the Java Native Interface (JNI).
 Pd++ is a C++ implementation of most of Pure Data's signal processing objects, so what you make in Pure Data should sound the same in Pd++ or Pd4P3, theoretically.
 The syntax is also the same between Pd++ and Pd4P3, so what you write in Processing using this library should be able to be copied and pasted to a C++ project, like a JUCE plugin for example, with a few minor alterations.
 This way you can test out your ideas quickly in Pure Data, implement a prototype in Processing and then easily deploy the same code to an audio plugin format.
 There are obviously a few more steps to actually accomplish this but that would be the workflow.